 Ronald Erwin McNair was born October 21, 1950, in Lake City, South Carolina to Carl and Pearl McNair.
 In 1971, he received a B.S. in physics and graduated magna cum laude, from North Carolina A&T State University.
-McNair then enrolled in the Massachusetts Institute of Technology from which he was awarded a Ph.D. degree in physics in 1976.
+In 1976, McNair was awarded a Ph.D. in physics from the Massachusetts Institute of Technology.

 He became a recognized expert in laser physics while a staff physicist at the Hughes Research Laboratory.
 Dr. McNair joined the space shuttle program in 1978, and NASA assigned him as a mission specialist aboard the 1984 flight of the shuttle Challenger.